Disclosure: This article may contain affiliate/compensated links at no extra cost to you, for more information you can read my disclaimer

 The setup is simple from the get-go.
 THS has a user-friendly website that makes it easy to find sits in a particular area and apply with a quick, personalized message.

 When looking for a sit, users can filter by country, length of sit, dates, and even the type of animal you want to care for.
-New and last-minute sits have different colored banners, so you can quickly head to those first.
+This can be helpful if you have a certain allergy to some animals.

 A map of each listing’s general location also gives sitters a chance to check where the sit is and how to get there.